ttreeagency/ContentRepositoryImporter/README.md

     presets:
       'base':
+        parts:
           'news':
             label: 'News Import'
             dataProviderClassName: 'Your\Package\Importer\DataProvider\NewsDataProvider'
             importerClassName: 'Your\Package\Importer\Importer\NewsImporter'
           'page':
             label: 'Page Import'
             dataProviderClassName: 'Your\Package\Importer\DataProvider\PageDataProvider'
             dataProviderOptions:
               source: 'extraSourceDatabase'
               someOption: 'Some option that will be available in the options property of the data provider'
             importerClassName: 'Your\Package\Importer\Importer\PageImporter'
             importerOptions:
               siteNodePath: '/sites/my-site'
               someOption: 'Some option that will be available in the options property of the importer' batchSize': 120

           'pageContent':
             label: 'Page Content Import'
             dataProviderClassName: 'Your\Package\Importer\DataProvider\PageContentDataProvider'
             importerClassName: 'Your\Package\Importer\Importer\PageContentImporter'
             batchSize: 120
 ```

 Start your import process